 We offer Farm Tours focusing on the farm ecosystem and our Heritage animals.
 Farm Tours are by appointment only there is a fee for the guided tours.
 Self tours are during farm store hours only and are limited to the area surrounding the farm store due to safety concerns for you and the livestock.
-Our Heritage animals include; American Milking Devon cattle, Milking Shorthorn Oxen (Chip & Dale), Tamworth pigs, Hog Island sheep, a Belgian horse, and a team of mules.
+Our Heritage animals include; American Milking Devon cattle, Tamworth pigs, Hog Island sheep.
 Based upon your group tour it may include a hayride or walk through the property while we discuss the benefits of rotational and multi-species grazing, planned or implemented conservation methods, Heritage livestock compared to modern commercial breeds examples are: Angus vs. American Milking Devon cattle; Suffolk vs. Hog Island sheep, etc. We could also discuss future conservation plans for Walnut Hill Farm on an ecological, environmental, and Heritage breed level.

 WHF will show you a modern approach to farming using the “old” breeds of livestock and methods.
 Think about the animals that were raised and bred to work on a farm with little grain input; no added growth hormones or antibiotics; these are a perfect fit for a small family farm using a modern grass based philosophy in their operation.